ustaxcourt/ef-cms/__10102-notes-delete-when-finished.md

 - Run through all tests case + DoD checklist (group / solo)

-- How to deal with clearing the docket to edit properly?
-    - Simpilify routing?

-- Refactor so that navigateToStatusReportOrderResponseAction can be removed

 ## Feedback from judges:

 1. Formatting of separate clauses should be: indent first line beginning with "ORDERED", following lines should return to left margin as in the example PDF you sent (so, normal paragraph formatting).